 This could be a big deal for a couple of reasons.
 One, if they take a look at is a hit, 7-Eleven has a widespread footprint—eleven,800 stores in North America—that might draw snack-looking for, health-aware consumers far from conventional brief-provider institutions.
-For context, Taco Bell, the fourth largest U.S. Chain by using sales, has about half as many units.
+FSecond, forcontext, Taco Bell, the fourth-largest U.S. Chain by using sales, has about half as many units.

-Two, there just happen to be more snack-searching for, fitness-conscious clients than ever.
+Two, there just happens to be more snack-searching for fitness-conscious clients than ever.
 Datassential estimates that customers devour approximately four to 5 snacks a day now–a huge opportunity for any status quo supplying foods and drinks.

-7-Eleven is hardly the only comfort keep chasing those on-the-move consumers.
-As the GasBuddy study suggests, Wawa, QuickTrip, Casey’s and others are also stepping up their foodservice games, and therefore persevering with to erode specific strains.
+7-11 is hardly the only comfort that keeps chasing those on-the-move consumers.
+As the GasBuddy study suggests, Wawa, QuickTrip, Casey’s, and others are also stepping up their foodservice games and persevering to erode specific strains.
 Casey’s, as an instance, now has a pizza parlor and bakery, while QuickTrip has brought made-to-order sub sandwiches in markets.
 Wawa even began presenting catering in advance this month, displaying off its strong menu of hoagies, sides, and breakfast in what can only be perceived as an immediate aggressive chance to the eating place space.